leancodepl/corelibrary/docs/quick_start/index.md

 ## Docker Compose

-As an alternative to the local Kubernetes setup, `example-app` also ships Docker Compose files in `backend/dev/compose`.
+As an alternative to the local Kubernetes setup, `exampleapp` also ships Compose files in `backend/dev/compose`.
+Docker is still required for the default setup because K3D runs k3s inside Docker, but this path additionally requires the Compose plugin, which may be distributed separately (for example, as a distinct `docker-compose` package on Arch Linux).
 From a generated project, you can start that environment with:

 ```sh
 cd backend/dev/compose
 docker compose up
 ```

+The Compose Specification is not Docker-specific, so using Podman with `podman-compose` can work too, although it requires manual tweaks to the generated Compose files.